AnshikSuhane/Smart-homies/README.md

 ---

-💡 *Built with ❤️ by  Anshik Suhane, Jagannath Sethi and Srinandan*
+💡 *Built with ❤️ by Jagannath Sethi, Anshik Suhane, and Srinandan*